New iPhone 11 will be big business for RI’s Citizens Bank

 A Citizens spokesman declined to comment on the program, which the company used to refer to internally as “iUp.”

-But Lawrence Strauss of the investor publication Barron’s argued last fall that the program showed why Citizens is a bank to watch.
-“Initiatives like that are helping Citizens post steady growth in its total book of loans at a time when many rivals are struggling for any growth at all,” he wrote.
+But last fall Lawrence Strauss of the investor publication Barron’s argued that the program showed Citizens is a bank to watch, “helping Citizens post steady growth in its total book of loans at a time when many rivals are struggling for any growth at all.”

 The iPhone loans are unsecured, though customers must have a valid credit card to qualify.
-Financial filings suggest the program has meant big money for Citizens: the company’s portfolio of unsecured consumer loans has soared from $1 billion at the end of 2016 to $3.3 billion as of this spring.
+Financial filings suggest the program has been lucrative: Citizens’ portfolio of unsecured consumer loans has soared from $1 billion at the end of 2016 to $3.3 billion as of this spring.
 (The bank does not break out what share of those loans are for iPhones.)

+Citizens and Apple first connected when the tech company was looking to finance some of the equipment it was selling in college bookstores.
+While that initiative was not a blockbuster, it led Apple to approach Citizens when it was looking to create a streamlined program to finance iPhone sales.

-In a 2017 interview on WPRI 12’s Executive Suite, Van Saun described the program as part of a larger effort to expand the bank’s role in unsecured lending.
-“It’s hard to grow a credit card business, but we have a partnership with Apple, for example,” he said.
+In a 2017 interview on WPRI 12’s Executive Suite, Van Saun described the program as part of a larger effort to expand Citizens’ role in unsecured lending.
+“It’s hard to grow a credit card business,” the CEO said, “but we have a partnership with Apple, for example.”

 Van Saun also suggested the iPhone program was helping Citizens attract other potential partners.
 “There’s a lot of reverse inquiry – a lot of other companies are now approaching us, can we do something similar for them?” he said.
 “So that’s also been quite interesting for us.”
 (Citizens has since forged a similar partnership with the alarm company Vivint.)